Multi-marginal temporal Schr\"odinger Bridge Matching from unpaired data: Discussion

 \section{Discussion}

 In this work we introduce MMtSBM, a novel method that solves the multi-marginal temporal Schrödinger Bridge problem, adapting Bridge Matching \citep{shi2023diffusionschrodingerbridgematching} to our setting.
-We demonstrate its theoretical soundness as well as it efficiency.
-We achieve state-of-the-art results in a common literature benchmark and present for the first time an algorithm that produces temporarily coherent videos from purely unpaired data, hoping to lead to many future applications in the scientific domain.
+We demonstrate the theoretical soundness of both our modeling and algorithm.
+We show that MMtSBM indeed produces transport maps that are close to the true OT plan in toy experiments and verify its correct behavior in low-dim experiments.
+We achieve state-of-the-art results in $2$ widely reported single-cell transcriptomic benchmarks, and for the first time demonstrate a method producing temporally coherent videos from purely unpaired data, hoping to lead to many future scientific applications.

+Our method has a number of limitations.
+Compared to competing methods \citep{tong2024simulationfreeschrodingerbridgesscore, pmlr-v235-gushchin24a}, MMtSBM requires simulating full trajectories during training, which is computationally costly.
+IMFF is also an iterative optimization algorithm that operates on two distinct networks, resulting in potentially unstable training dynamics.
+It also importantly necessitates fine-tuning the noise scale hyperparameter, for which we have not designed a principled law.
+Finally, MMtSBM learns a rather naive dynamic induced by the Brownian interpolant.
+While it appears to yield excellent distribution matching, it also generates noisy trajectories directly in data space.

-In future works we would like to investigate other regularizations, such as lifting the process to acceleration space to obtain smoother interpolation trajectories, or exploring other reference processes than the Brownian motion.
-We also intend to investigate learning the transport map in a VAE latent space, as well as definitively proving our theoretical conjectures.
-We would also like to explore using the single network theory developed in \citet{debortoli2024schrodingerbridgeflowunpaired} for efficiency gains.
+In future works we would like to investigate other regularizations, such as lifting the process to acceleration space to obtain smoother interpolation trajectories, or exploring other empirical reference processes than the Brownian motion.
+We also intend to investigate learning the transport map in a latent space.
+We would also like to explore using the single network theory developed in \citet{debortoli2024schrodingerbridgeflowunpaired} for efficiency gains, as well as simulation-free methods.